 In 1427, after the death of Anna, the daughter of the first private owner of the castle, Andrzej Schona, there was a property dispute in which Stanisław Szafraniec from Młodziejowice, Anna’s son from the first marriage and her second husband, Mściwój from Mierzchowiska took part.
 This conflict lasted until 1445, when the castle was completely bought by Szafraniec family.
 With time, Bobolice was taken over by Trestkow family, and then from 1486, Krez family, coat of arms Ostoja.

-Probably in the fifteenth century, semi-circular towers strengthening the defense system were added.
-In the sixteenth century, the oldest cylindrical tower was demolished, and its relics were incorporated into new, two-story residential building that ran along the contour of the rock.
-The structure was complemented by three corner semi-circular towers added to the main building.
-The modernizations consisted of expanding the residential and representative part with the chambers and the chapel on the floors as well as the kitchen, pantry and treasury in the ground floor.
-In the area of the outer ward, the entrance was secured by a gatehouse, located just at the ditch.
+Probably in the 15th or 16th century, the oldest cylindrical tower was demolished, and its relics were incorporated into new, two-story residential building that ran along the outline of the rock in the northern part of the headland.
+The structure was completed by three corner, semicircular towers added to the main building and the defensive wall.
+One was situated on the north side, one on the north-west side, and one on the south side.
+Modernization also involved the expansion of the residential and representative part with chambers and a chapel on the upper floors, as well as a kitchen, pantry and a treasury on the ground floor.
+In the area of the outer bailey, the entrance was secured with a gatehouse, located just behind the ditch.

-The Bobolice castle was lifted from the ruin, but the final effect is a source of much controversy.
+In 2011, the Bobolice castle was reconstructed from the ruin on the initiative of a private investor, but the final effect is a source of much controversy.
 Apparently, a group of specialists watched over the reconstruction, but it does not change the fact that, due to the lack of source messages, we can not be sure how the castle really looked like.
 Another problem is the artificiality and lack of climate of the new castle.
 It is available for visitors on Thursdays, Fridays, Saturdays and Sundays between 10:00 and 16:00.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.